-Eating vegetables for breakfast is a great diet trick, and this Kale and Cheese Omelette can help you start the day with a healthy dose of veggies!
+This tasty Kale and Cheese Omelette for Two will help you start the day with a healthy dose of leafy greens!
+And it’s quick and easy to make.

-This Kale and Cheese Omelette for Two is something I made in August when my garden was bursting with Red Russian Kale, but this idea of using greens in an omelette is such a good one, even if you have to buy the kale.
-And you can use any variety of kale you like for this tasty omelette.
+This very tasty Kale and Cheese Omelette for Two is something I made when my garden was bursting with Red Russian Kale, and I loved this combination for a healthy breakfast idea.
+But this using greens in an omelette is such a good way to eat a healthy breakfast, even when you have to buy the kale.
+And if you use baby kale, that will make this omelet even quicker to get on the table.

-This is really a simpler, quicker breakfast with similar flavors to the Kale and Red Onion Savory Breakfast Squares I posted earlier, but if you’re cooking for one or two you might like this recipe even better.
+This is really a simpler, quicker breakfast with similar flavors to the Kale and Red Onion Savory Breakfast Squares I liked so much, but if you’re cooking for one or two you might like this recipe even better.
 Everyone needs to eat more greens, and this is a tasty way to get some into your diet.